Thorkee/FusionFly/README.original.md

    - Executes the generated conversion code automatically in the backend
    - Provides detailed error information to improve subsequent attempts

-### LLM Robustness Features

-FusionFly implements robust validation and fallback mechanisms for each LLM step in the AI-assisted conversion pipeline:

-#### Format Conversion (First LLM)
-- **Validation**: Specialized validator checks that output conforms to expected JSONL format with required fields
-- **Fallback Mechanism**:
-  - When conversion produces invalid output, the system captures specific errors (missing fields, invalid JSON, etc.)
-  - Error details are fed back to the LLM in a structured format for improved retry
-  - The LLM is instructed to fix specific issues in its subsequent attempt
-  - System makes up to 3 attempts with increasingly detailed error feedback

-#### Location Extraction (Second LLM)
-- **Validation**: Validates coordinates (latitude/longitude in correct ranges), timestamps, and required field presence
-- **Fallback Mechanism**:
-  - Detects missing or invalid location data in extraction output
-  - Provides field-specific guidance to the LLM about conversion issues
-  - Includes examples of proper formatting in error feedback
-  - Retries with progressive reinforcement learning pattern

-#### Schema Conversion (Third LLM)
-- **Validation**: Ensures strict conformance to target schema structure with proper nesting and field types
-- **Fallback Mechanism**:
-  - Validates against a formal schema definition
-  - For GNSS data: Validates position_lla structure with latitude_deg, longitude_deg, and altitude_m fields
-  - For IMU data: Validates quaternion orientation and acceleration vectors
-  - Feeds schema violations back to the LLM with structural correction instructions

-#### Unit Testing
-- Comprehensive test suite covers each LLM step with:
-  - Happy path tests with valid inputs and expected outputs
-  - Error handling tests with malformed inputs
-  - Edge case tests (empty files, missing fields, etc.)
-  - API error simulation and recovery tests
-  - Validation and fallback mechanism tests

-#### Error Feedback Loop
-- The entire pipeline implements a closed feedback loop where:
-  - Each step validates the output of the previous step
-  - Validation errors are captured in detail
-  - Structured error information guides the next LLM attempt
-  - System learns from previous failures to improve conversion quality
-  - Detailed logs are maintained for debugging and improvement

-This multi-layer validation and fallback approach ensures robust processing even with challenging or unusual data formats, significantly improving the reliability of the AI-assisted conversion pipeline.

 4. **Conversion Validation**
    - Runs comprehensive unit tests on the converted data
    - Validates correct JSONL formatting and data integrity